vesoft-inc/nebula-docs/docs-2.0/nebula-importer/use-importer.md

 Before using NebulaGraph Importer, make sure:

 - NebulaGraph service has been deployed.
-There are currently three deployment modes:
+The deployment method is as follows:

   - [Deploy NebulaGraph with Docker Compose](../4.deployment-and-installation/2.compile-and-install-nebula-graph/3.deploy-nebula-graph-with-docker-compose.md)